 The Role of the Red Sea in Ancient Egypt

-This fanciful sea played a crucial role in shaping the life of Ancient Egypt and changed the way people lived and thought through providing different facilities and possibilities such as:
+This fanciful sea played a crucial role in shaping the life and history of Ancient Egypt and changed the way people lived and thought through providing different facilities and possibilities such as:

-Transportation: Sea transportation is much easier than land transportation that’s why civilizations who had direct access to water had the advantage in their life, which facilitate the trade of goods, technological achievements, and cultural ideas.
+Transportation: Sea transportation is much easier than land transportation that’s why civilizations that had direct access to water had the advantage as it facilitated in the trading of goods, technological achievements, and cultural ideas.
 The Red Sea helped Egypt to have access to Africa and the east part of the world.

-Stability: The stability of the geographical location is the thing that helped in the flourishment of Ancient Egyptian Civilization.
-It helped to have a stable agricultural system.
+Stability: The stability of the geographical location is the thing that helped in the rise of Ancient Egyptian Civilization.
+It was the reason behind having a stable agricultural system.
 Without the Red Sea, Egypt would have been an isolated place and there won’t be any technological development and stability.

 Cultural Exchange: The Red Sea provided not only access to Africa and the east but also it helped in exchanging things much further than goods.
-It helped the ancient Egyptians to exchange culture and knowledge with other places.
+It helped the ancient Egyptians to exchange culture and knowledge with other civilizations and countries.

 What is the Red Sea Famous For?

-- The Red Sea is famous for its perfect Diving spots.
+- The Red Sea is famous for its one of a kind enchanting Diving spots.

-- It is the major spot for scuba diving and snorkeling which many tourists prefer to enjoy it during their Egypt tours.
+- It is the major spot for scuba diving and snorkeling which many tourists prefer to enjoy during their Egypt tours.

 - It has more than 1200 fish species that including 44 sharks, which makes it the best place to get into marine life.

-- The best diving spots in the Red Sea can be experiences through Hurghada, Marsa Alam, Sharm El-Sheikh, Thistlegorm Wreck, Dahab Blue Hole, the Brothers, Fury Shoals, and El-Phinstone Reef.
+- The best diving spots in the Red Sea can be located in Hurghada, Marsa Alam, Sharm El-Sheikh, Thistlegorm Wreck, Dahab Blue Hole, the Brothers, Fury Shoals, and El-Phinstone Reef.